kmonachopoulos/Unistroke-Recognition-using-Time-Of-Flight-Camera/README.md

 Identified 22/28 gestures. **Sample Accuracy : 0.7857142857142857**

-To improve the accuracy, you could create more accurate Decision points using even smaller division windows and store more representative movements to $1 Unistroke Recognizer.
+To improve the accuracy, you could create more accurate Decision points using (1) even smaller division windows and (2) store more representative movements to $1 Unistroke Recognizer.

+(1)
+1) In Source/ImageProcessing.cpp, change the division proposion in line 211 and 212.
+(However, this will increase the latency)

+(2)
 1) In Source/ImageProcessing.cpp , comment line 284
 2) In Source/ImageProcessing.cpp , uncomment line 285
 3) Capture the coordinates of specific gesture (or calculate the average)